noahpierau/articles/decred-messaging-proposal.md

 ## Overview

 There is a [new RFP](https://proposals.decred.org/proposals/91becea) on Politiea that invites the Decred community to submit ideas around Decred's messaging.
-It includes an [example post](https://gist.github.com/RichardRed0x/22c584e7fd9413c1a3f3284069998892) that iterates some of the copy.

-In this post, i will critically examine the suggested copy and collect alternative ways of telling Decred's message to the world.
+This post will explore alternative ways of telling Decred's message to the world.

 ## Thinking through messaging